Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- Intestinal worms are parasites — they survive by living in or on another living thing (the host) and getting their food from it.
+- Intestinal worms (that live in your gut) are parasites — they survive by living in or on another living thing (the host) and getting their food from it.

-- Threadworms, the most common worm infection in Australia, can cause an itchy bottom or redness and scratch marks around the anus (back passage).
+- Threadworms, the most common worm infection in Australia, can cause an itchy bottom or redness and scratch marks around your anus (back passage).

-- People usually catch threadworms by ingesting their eggs.
+- People usually catch threadworms by swallowing their eggs.

 - Worms may be diagnosed in the laboratory from a fresh stool (poo) sample.

-- Intestinal worm infections are treated with medicines that kill the parasite without harming the person.
+- Intestinal worms are treated with medicines that kill the worms without harming the person.

 - tapeworms